AlexFidalgo/Math_Problems_in_C/README.md

 # Math_Projects_in_C
-Solving Math Problems using the programming Language C
+Math Projects using the programming Language C